Three Critical Angles

 DEFINTIONS:

-- Is the difference between the pitch attitude and the flight path angle.
+- Is defined as the angle between the chord of an airfoil and the relative wind.
+For us, it can be approximated as the difference between the pitch angle and the flight path angle.

-- Determines whether the aerodynamic surfaces on the airplane are stalled or not.
+- AoA determines whether the aerodynamic surfaces on the airplane are stalled or not.

 Flight Path Angle: